This post may contain affiliate links. Please read our disclosure policy.

 • Cornstarch – to thicken up the sauce

-• Hoisin sauce is a sweet and savory sauce made with soybeans and garlic that can be found in the Asian foods section of most grocery stores.
-You can drizzle more on top once the stir fry is cooked if you like.
-It’s a great finishing sauce as well, much like sriracha!
+Hoisin sauce is a sweet and savory sauce made with soybeans and garlic that can be found in the Asian foods section of most grocery stores.
+You can drizzle more on top once the stir fry is cooked if you like since it’s a great finishing sauce as well.

 This is an overview with step-by-step photos.
 Full ingredients & instructions are in the recipe card below.